apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             Notes
             -----
-            - This method does not accept any extra arguments.
-Only the default constructor is supported.
             - You cannot create or reference the Spark session within the UDTF.
 Any attempt to do so will result in a serialization error.
             - If the below `analyze` method is implemented, it is also possible to define this